 At the next Synod in August 1992, Owen declared his intention to retire at the end of the year.
 It was during that synod that the official farewell was included as part of the program.
 The archbishop of Sydney was present for the occasion.
 As Bishop Owen concluded his farewell speech almost all the synod members rose to applaud his ministry in the diocese.
 However, the Archbishop of Sydney remained seated.
 Owen laid his staff on the altar of the cathedral after nine years as Bishop of Canberra and Goulburn.

 In retrospect it is obvious that the diocese was traumatised.
 There was considerable media attention.
 Much of it was highlighting the scandal, but a number of journalists were sympathetic, since Owen was considered progressive by promoting the ordination of women.
-A new bishop was called and the Right Rev George Browning, while he gave good leadership in many areas, was subject to a sexual scandal as well.

 I think the diocese handled the trauma associated with Bishop Owen Dowling reasonably well.
 There was an open process in which the facts were acknowledged and there was no attempt to cover up.
 Responses were varied and openly discussed.
 Nothing was done in a hurry.
 There were sensitive attempts to care for Owen, who was deeply wounded.
 He appreciated spontaneous gestures of goodwill and support including that of the parish in which I served.